A separation agreement is a written contract between two married spouses who want to live apart.

 Note that both spouses do not have to show up simultaneously to sign before a notary.
 Each spouse can sign in front of separate notaries.

-Can you write your own separation agreement?
+Can you make your own separation agreement?

 If needed, you and your spouse can complete two separate versions and then come together to discuss and negotiate.